 To introduce my subject, I begin by saying I don’t pretend to have all the answers to some of the challenges faced by Jesus’ Church on the earth in our times.
 In fact, I have far more questions than answers.
-All I know is that I see many problems with Jesus’ worldwide Church, but Jesus is preparing his Church for his return, and nothing will thwart his purposes for his Church.
+All I know is that I see many problems with Jesus’ worldwide Church, but Jesus is preparing his Church for his return, and nothing will thwart his ultimate purposes for his Church.

 I wrote “Church on the earth” in the above paragraph because the entire Church of Jesus is far greater than merely the Church on earth.
 Here is how I define the Church: The Church consists of all people everywhere and everywhen in whom the Living Jesus dwells in his unbodied form of Holy Spirit.
 For purposes of this teaching I am writing only about the Church on earth, not the Church elsewhere and elsewhen.